-- a companion travelling with a person with a serious or unstable medical condition8, or - are unaccompanied minors. - 29.
 Special categories of passengers could be affected by a range of things that impact on how well they can hear and see standard briefings (whether verbal or pre-recorded) and how mobile and independent they would be in the event of an emergency.
-Therefore, it is recommended that operators prepare briefings and extra assistance tailored for a range of passenger needs.
-When checking in passengers or briefing them, staff / crew could also ask how they can best assist. - 30.
-Although this does not apply to all aircraft, under rule 121.81(3), Part 121 operators have to ensure disabled passengers are "appropriately cared for".
-Operators could do this by ensuring: - these passengers have been provided with a safety briefing that suits their needs, and - any special needs they have during an emergency evacuation will be accommodated.
+Therefore, operators should prepare briefings and extra assistance tailored for a range of passenger needs, and list the contents in the operator's exposition (and other associated crew manuals, quick reference guides etc).
+When checking in passengers or briefing them, staff / crew should also ask how they can best assist.

+Although this does not apply to all aircraft, under rule 121.81(3), Part 121 operators have to ensure disabled passengers are, to quote the rule: "appropriately cared for".
+A current interpretation of this rule includes Part 121 operators having to ensure that:

+- these passengers have been provided with a safety briefing that suits their needs, and - any special needs they have during an emergency evacuation will be accommodated.